US STOCKS-Wall Street rallies on strong economic data; tech in focus

 "There is a lot of anticipation of what's to come," he said.
 "We've seen actual reports beating these very high expectations.
 Yields have come back down, which is very positive for tech."

+Earnings take center stage next week when 40% of the S&P 500's market cap report on Tuesday through Thursday, including the tech and related heavyweights of Microsoft Corp MSFT.O, Google parent Alphabet Inc GOOGL.O, Apple Inc AAPL.O and Facebook Inc FB.O.

+Those names, including Amazon.com Inc AMZN.O, supplied the biggest upside to a broad-based rally in which advancing shares easily outpaced decliners.

-First-quarter earnings are expected to increase 33.9% from a year ago, the highest quarterly rate since the fourth quarter of 2010, according to IBES Refinitiv data.
+Expectations for company results have steadily gained in recent weeks as opposed to a typical decline as earnings season approaches.
+First-quarter earnings are expected to jump 33.9% from a year ago, the highest quarterly rate since the fourth quarter of 2010, according to IBES Refinitiv data.

 U.S. factory activity powered ahead in early April.
 IHS Markit's flash U.S. manufacturing PMI increased to 60.6 in the first half of this month, the highest reading since the series started in May 2007.